Value-form: Organizational instability

 The management of both business and government organizations has become permanently unstable, and restructuring is nowadays a never-ending process, so that staff is constantly being replaced or shifted around, while work systems are being redesigned all the time – giving rise to complaints that nothing works anymore like it should and that there is no job security anymore.
 If job security is gone, workers have less freedom, because they have less control over what will or might happen to their lives in the future; it becomes more difficult for them to make good life-choices and plans, if they don't even have reasonably good information about what is likely to happen, financially or otherwise.
 If things are in flux, or in a chaos, it gets hard to know what can be concluded from the experience of what happens and judge things well.
 Sufficient order and predictability are needed, to be able to learn and adapt constructively to new situations.

-According to the Dutch central bank, half the fall of the Dutch wage-share in the country's net value-added across 1996-2015 was attributable to "labour market flexibilization".
+According to the Dutch central bank, half the fall of the Dutch wage-share in the country's net value-added across 1996–2015 was attributable to "labour market flexibilization".

 Throwing more money at the problems however may not solve very much organizationally, although employees are grateful for extra cash.
 Repeatedly the money just disappears down a hole.
 When some of America's most powerful and well-resourced corporations were paid billions of dollars to rebuild Iraq, it turned out that they couldn't even organize basic things properly, like getting the power, water and gas connected again.

 There is much uncertainty and unease about what the future might bring, because nobody really knows for sure what will happen, except that new crises are likely.
-The Global Risks Report 2018 of the elite World Economic Forum group envisages the scenario of "the death of trade", or "the end of trade as we know it".
-This would involve escalating trade wars, currency wars, and geopolitical turmoil that spread quickly around the globe, with weak regulatory bodies powerless to resolve anything.
+The Global Risks Report 2018 of the elite World Economic Forum group envisaged the scenario of "the death of trade", or "the end of trade as we know it".
+This would involve escalating trade wars, currency wars, and geopolitical turmoil that spreads quickly around the globe, with weak regulatory bodies powerless to resolve anything.
 International laws, agreements and conventions would no longer be heeded; commercial trade would be governed by the law of the jungle and military power.

 Similarly, in April 2018, IMF managing director Christine Lagarde referred to anxieties about global trade and tariff wars, a few years into the future.
 She said that national protectionist policies could tear apart the institutional and legal frameworks governing global trade.